TerryKor/README-generator/README.md

    # Instructions
    clone GitHub repository named "README generator", go to the file location, open with terminal and enter "node index.js" in command line

    # Usage
-      watch the video demostration in README file
+   watch the video demostration:

    # Contribution
    application was created by Terry Kornienko and if you want to contribute send me email.

    # Questions
    My Email: